zanaptak/TypedCssClasses/sample/FableSass/README.md

 * `src/App.fs`

-  The application code, including the view code where type-safe CSS classes are used.
-The application uses [Elmish](https://elmish.github.io/elmish/) architecture.
+  The application code, consisting of `App` and `Counter` React components.

   In the code, note the `type Css = CssClasses<...>` declaration for the TypedCssClasses type provider and the `Css`-prefixed CSS class properties.